 Log into your Azure portal: https://portal.azure.com/.
 To create a general-purpose v2 storage account in the Azure portal, follow these steps:

-• Select the subscription in which to create the storage account.
+Select the subscription to create the storage account.

-• Next, enter a name for your storage account.
+Next, enter a name for your storage account.
 The name you choose must be unique across Azure.
-The name also must be between 3 and 24 characters in length and can include numbers and lowercase letters only.
+It must also be between 3 and 24 characters in length and can include numbers and lowercase letters only.

 You just created a Gen2 storage account!
 Next, we need to create a data lake container.